Last updated on October 9, 2022.

-Glass wasn’t really recycled in Chattanooga
+For a time, glass wasn’t really recycled in Chattanooga

 I used to take all of my recyclables to the recycling centers around town before signing up for Chattanooga curbside recycling in 2011.
-Recyclables had to go in clear or blue plastic bags and then set on the curb where trash bins were placed.
-Certain materials such as glass, shredded paper, and numbered plastics #3-#7 were not accepted.
+Recyclables had to go in clear or blue plastic bags and then be set on the curb where trash bins were placed.
+Certain materials such as glass, shredded paper, and numbered plastics #3-#7 were not accepted then.
 My family took our glass to the recycling center every couple of weeks.
 It wasn’t a big deal, nor was it a hassle.
 I was happy to do my part.

 No more curbside glass recycling